KatherineMichel/church-website-and-marketing-on-a-budget/marketing_strategy.md

 ![](marketing-strategy/twitter-religious-advertisement.png)

 Members of the church are less likely to use Twitter.
-However, Twitter is an option to keep in mind for reaching the public at large.
+However, Twitter is an option to keep in mind, particularly for reaching the public at large.

 ### Outreach Calendar